edinburgh-napier/set09121/labs/lab3/spaceInvaders_1.md

 Note: this is the vernacular of Visual studio.
 In CMake Terms we are adding another 'Executable' to the 'project'.

--   Create a \"practical\_2\" folder inside your repo.
+-   Create a new folder inside your repo.

 -   Within that, create a main.cpp, feel free to copy some boilerplate SFML code into it.

--   Add the following to your CMakeLists.txt
+-   Add the following to your CMakeLists.txt (Make sure that you use the right folder names in here!)
 ```cmake
 ## Space invaders
 file(GLOB_RECURSE SOURCES 2_invaders/*.cpp 2_invaders/*.h)